Glue42/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/04_java/java.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.10">

 When initializing Glue42, you can pass an event listener that will notify your application when it is about to be stopped.
-This is useful when your app/process is not started directly by Glue42, but rather by Glue42 invoking a script/batch file or another application that in turn starts your application.
+This is useful when your app/process isn't started directly by Glue42, but rather by Glue42 invoking a script/batch file or another application that in turn starts your application.
 With this listener you can properly shut down your application, free resources, etc.

 Below is an example of passing a shutdown request listener when initializing Glue42: